 - Electrical vehicles with lithium batteries

-At times, you need to lower down the copper weight to achieve a specific impedance.
+At times, you need to lower the copper weight to achieve a specific impedance.
 It is not always possible to adjust trace length and width, hence implementing lower copper thickness is one of the feasible ways.
 You can use our trace width calculator to design the right traces for your boards.

 Spacing with copper weight

 The spacing between traces needs to be regulated when you use thick copper cladding.
 Different designers have different specifications for this.
-Here is an example of minimum space requirement with respect to copper weight.
+Here is an example of the minimum space requirement with respect to copper weight.

 |Copper weight||Space between copper features and minimum trace width|